deepdeyiitgn/My-Portfolio/README.md

 This repository is published under a **Custom Restricted (View-Only) License**.
 See [`LICENSE`](./LICENSE) for full terms.

 For collaboration or architectural consultation, use the [Contact Hub](https://deepdey.vercel.app/contact).

+---

+## ⚡ Offline Capabilities (PWA)
+This portfolio features full offline capabilities via Service Workers.
+Vercel Serverless API responses are intelligently cached locally using a `StaleWhileRevalidate` strategy.
+Once loaded, the site and its dynamic data remain fully accessible without an internet connection on both mobile and desktop environments.